intel/k8s-device-scalability-tester/deployments/README.md

 ----------------------

-Validate scalability framework to scale, up to 16 replicas, with at least 1.8x request throughput increase on each backend replica count doubling, when using the (builtin) "sleep" backend / queue:
+Validate scalability framework to scale, up to 16 replicas, with at least 1.9x request throughput increase on each backend replica count doubling, when using the (builtin) "sleep" backend / queue (where each request takes 2s):
 ```
-$ ./validate-scaling.sh scalability-tester-backend-sleep monitoring 2 scalability-tester-client-sleep validation 16 1.8
+$ ./validate-scaling.sh scalability-tester-backend-sleep monitoring 2 scalability-tester-client-sleep validation 16 1.9
 ...
-Throughput: 3.492229 -> 6.841997 = 1.95 increase on reqs-per-sec
+Throughput: 3.492229 -> 6.841997 = 1.95 increase on reqs-per-sec (pods: 16)
-(pods: 16)
 ...
 *** PASS ***
 ```